New York Gilbert and Sullivan Players: The 1980s and 1990s

-2000–present
+2000–2024

 In 2001, Symphony Space closed for renovations.
 NYGASP rented New York City Center, a 2,750-seat theatre in midtown Manhattan, for its 2002 season.
+In 2007, NYGASP presented, at City Center, a performance of The Rose of Persia, a comic opera by Sullivan and Basil Hood that had not been performed by a professional company for over seventy years.
 During a three-week run of Pirates, H.M.S.
 Pinafore, and The Mikado, the company enjoyed good box office results and continued to perform at City Center most seasons thereafter until 2013.
 Moving to this large house increased NYGASP's level of recognition and its annual budget to nearly 1.5 million dollars.
 Since 2014, the company has used other venues for its New York seasons.
-As of 2025, Bergeret still served as NYGASP's Artistic Director and General Manager, and Wofford continued to supervise the costumes and helped to run the company, along with other members of the NYGASP team, including executive director David Wannen (since 2006) and associate director and choreographer David Auxier (since 2008).
-In 2022, Bergeret received a Legend of Off Broadway award at the Off Broadway Alliance Awards, for "extraordinary contributions over many years".